Fiji

 Trade and investment ties

-Given its reliance on tourism, Fiji’s economy was severely impacted by the pandemic.
-With the return of tourism since borders reopened in December 2021, Fiji is anticipating strong economic growth of 15.6 per cent in 2022-23.
+Given its reliance on tourism, Fiji's economy was severely impacted by the pandemic.
+With the return of tourism since borders reopened in December 2021, Fiji's economy is projected to grow by 3 percent in 2024, after expanding by 20 percent in 2022 and 8 percent in 2023.

 Fiji and Australia have strong trade and investment ties.
 Australia is one of Fiji’s major trading partners and a source of foreign investment for Fiji.
 Australian investments in Fiji are focused on tourism, the financial sector and manufacturing.